bssrdev/wilderhood/_posts/2015-06-15-Agumbe-my experience at KCRE.markdown

 <p>I met Shreeram MV, Co-founder of <a href="http://www.wilderhood.com/organizer/Darter%20Photography" target="_blank">Darter Photography</a> and the skipper for the Agumbe trip.
 He filled some confidence in me and reassured that there will be people around to watch each other.
 That's how  Agumbe began in my life!
 My first wildlife trip, new to a forest, new to a DSLR camera, new to a tour with unknown people and this excited me beyond measure.</p>

-<p>Kalinga Center for Rainforest Ecology (KCRE)</p>
+<h4>Kalinga Center for Rainforest Ecology (KCRE)</h4>

 <p>Since then, I have visited Agumbe around seven to eight times, I travelled with Darter, as well as Birdwing.
-We stay in a place called Kalinga Center for Rainforest Ecology (KCRE) managed by Prashanth and run by Gowrishankar himself.
+We stay in a place called Kalinga Center for Rainforest Ecology (KCRE) managed by Prashanth and run by Gowri Shankar himself.
 The KCRE's main focus is to enable Education, Research and Conservation of rainforest species, for anyone who is interested - they can be students, weekend naturalists, photographers, etc.</p>

 <p>The place is around 5 km deeper into the forest from Guddekere bus stop, on the way to Agumbe town which is around 8 km away.
 There is a single KSRTC bus from Bangalore to Agumbe every night at 10 PM.
 The return bus starts from Agumbe every night at 8 PM.
 For the return journey only five seats are allocated for online reservation, to make it easier for the native people who have no access to internet.</p>